Skip to main content

 Is the description appropriately sized, front-loaded, and free of redundancy?

-The description is a single concise sentence that effectively front-loads the core purpose and output.
-However, it is slightly too brief for a tool with 13 parameters.
+The description is a single concise sentence, but it is too brief for a tool with 13 parameters.
+While it avoids verbosity, it sacrifices necessary detail, making it under-specified.

 Shorter descriptions cost fewer tokens and are easier for agents to parse.
 Every sentence should earn its place.